ray-project/kuberay/README.md

 ### Use Helm

 A Helm chart is a collection of files that describe a related set of Kubernetes resources.
-It can help users to deploy the KubeRay operator and Ray clusters conveniently.
+It can help users to deploy the KubeRay Operator and Ray clusters conveniently.
 Please read [kuberay-operator](helm-chart/kuberay-operator/README.md) to deploy the operator and [ray-cluster](helm-chart/ray-cluster/README.md) to deploy a configurable Ray cluster.
 To deploy the optional KubeRay API Server, see [kuberay-apiserver](helm-chart/kuberay-apiserver/README.md).

 ## Development